paulidzko/recipe-book-template/desserts/vegan_chocolate-cherry_cake.md

 3. mix all dry ingedients
 4. then add oil and 50 mL cherry juice
 5. bake until finished.
 170 to 190 °C

+## Tipp

+Like always: tastes better with a lining of chocolate.